A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

-where $\epsilon^{y}_{q,f}$ is the error term for document $y$ associated with query $q$ for the function $f()$.
+where $\epsilon^{y}_{q,f}$ is the error term for item $y$ associated with query $q$ for the function $f()$.
 Therefore, the effect of the features on a click is absorbed in the error term $\epsilon^{y}_{q,f}$.
-Using the predicted clicks from the function $f()$, we calculate the estimated residual $\hat{\epsilon}^{y}_{q,f}= C^{y}_{q} - \hat{C}^{y}_{q}$ for each document $y$ associated with query $q$ in the validation dataset where $\hat{C}^{y}_{q}$ is the predicted value from $f()$ for document $y$ associated with query $q$.
-The residual $\hat{\epsilon}^{y}_{q,f}$ represents the parts of a click that is separated from the position bias effect, capturing only unbiased features' effect on a click.
-Thus, when validation data with true relevance is not available, we can use $\hat{\epsilon}^{y}_{q,f}$ as a proxy for true relevance during validation.
+Using the predicted clicks from the function $f()$, we calculate the estimated residual $\hat{\epsilon}^{y}_{q,f}= C^{y}_{q} - \hat{C}^{y}_{q}$ for each item $y$ associated with query $q$ in the validation dataset where $\hat{C}^{y}_{q}$ is the predicted value from $f()$ for item $y$ associated with query $q$.
+The estimated residual $\hat{\epsilon}^{y}_{q,f}$ represents the parts of a click that is separated from the position effect, capturing only unbiased features' effect on a click.
+Thus, when validation data with true relevance is not available, we can use $\hat{\epsilon}^{y}_{q,f}$ as a proxy for true relevance labels during validation.